Timothée Chalamet Won Everyone's Heart When He Dabbed After Winning This Award

 As he approached the stage to accept the award for Best Male Lead, overcome with appreciation for the recognition, Chalamet did a cheeky dab, because how else do you celebrate with all eyes and cameras on you in 2018?

-He is a front-runner and favorite for best actor at the Oscars,so with any luck, we will get to see another charming and endearing acceptance speech later today.
+He is a front-runner and among the favourites for best actor at the Oscars, so with any luck, we will get to see another charming and endearing acceptance speech later today.

 Advertisement